 Bognor is the sunniest place in England and the weather did not disappoint on that count, although the competitors were greeted by rain when they arrived on the Friday and the Sunday evening turned stormy too.
 The recent storms have reshaped the beach at Bognor, with the shingle moved up over the path in many places, and it was just a few steps from the camp entrance to enjoy the sea views.

 The European Youth tournament got underway with the first game on the Saturday morning.
 89 young players sat down in three divisions by age in the large and spacious Grosvenor Suite.
-The 12-player Under-20 group played a Swiss system by Japanese rules as the top prize was a trip to a new event in Japan later in the year.
-The 35 player Under-16 and 42 player Under-12 sections were using Ing Rules and a McMahon system, as the aim was to select players to play in the World Youth Goes Championship played by Ing Rules, which is being held this year in Kuala Lumpur in the summer.
-As the BGA does not own enough Ing sets and no Ing timers, there was the ritual of counting the stones to ensure 180 at the start of each round, which was quite like the twittering of sparrows heard when playing Mahjong, and unusual time purchase system for overtime.
+The 12-player Under-20 group played a Swiss system by Japanese rules, as the top prize was a trip to a new event in Japan later in the year.
+The 35-player Under-16 and 42-player Under-12 sections were using Ing Rules and a McMahon system, as the aim was to select players to play in the World Youth Goe Championship played by Ing Rules, which is being held this year in Kuala Lumpur in the summer.
+As the BGA does not own enough Ing sets and no Ing timers, there was the ritual of counting the stones to ensure 180 at the start of each round, which was quite like the twittering of sparrows heard when playing Mahjong, and an unusual time-purchase system for overtime.

 On the Saturday evening, after the second round, and before the BGA's AGM the Brighton Morris Men entertained for 45 minutes, including getting the Go players dancing with large sticks, but unfortunately most of the children were elsewhere and missed this sample of English culture being presented on St David's Day.
 Later in the board room the EGF executive held a meeting to discuss various current issues, whilst adults and players from the British were able to relax and enjoy the bar.